 In this semester emphasis continues with building on the basics of the Chippewa/Cree language.
 Language, pronunciation, spelling, and local dialects are taught.
 Word origin is also explored.
-Pre-requisite: Lang 121 Chippewa/Cree Language with the fundamental principles and pronunciation of the Ojibwa/Chippewa language through oral use and the development of skills in comprehension and speaking.
-Verbal communication is emphasized.
-However, written form is an option.
+Pre-requisite: Lang 121 Chippewa/Cree Language

-LANG 125 Ojibwa Language I 3 Credits
+LANG 125 Ojibwa Language I